KURAMAAA0/DecorStuff/Decor Guide.md

 ## - GIF PLACEHOLDER

-Finally, I threw the animation into After Effects for the post-process improvements and it’s done\!
+Finally, I threw the animation into After Effects for the post-process improvements, exported a PNG sequence, converted it to the **APNG** format, and it’s done\!

 ## - GIF PLACEHOLDER